Jess-pm/machine-learning/brain scan machine learning/README.md

-# 🙋‍♂️ About the Author
+# 🙋‍♀️ About the Author
 This project was developed as part of my machine learning portfolio to demonstrate proficiency in:
 - CNN model design and evaluation
 - ML preprocessing pipelines
-- Hands-on deployment using Gradio
+- Hands-on deployment using TensorFlow and Gradio

 # 📜 License
 This project is for educational purposes.
 Data sources remain the property of their respective owners.